slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'It’s hard to cheat an honest man.' -- Kevin Kelly*

 > *'I’m not upset that you lied to me.
-I'm upset that from now on I can’t believe on you.' -- Nietzsche*
+I'm upset that from now on I can’t believe on you.' -- Friedrich Nietzsche*

 > *'Don't lie to anybody that you are not going to kill.
 Lying is a bad idea.
 The lie is going to burn you.' -- Hostage negotiator*